 Andorra Capital Gains Tax on Company Shares

-Forming an Andorran company or making investments into one are common approaches to gaining residency.
+Forming an Andorran company or making investments into one are common approaches of applying to residency.
 It’s worth noting that in the event of a sale of these shares, a capital gains tax of 10% may apply.

 If however, these shares have been owned for more than 10 years, this no longer applies.